pallavmahamana/2048_BGI/README.md

 or Download [Dosbox Turbo C++ One Click Installer](http://indiaexam.in/turbo-c-download-windows-7-64-bit-full-screen.html)

-* Note : Contains Hard Coded Co-ordinates and can create abrupt issues.
+* Note :

+    Contains hard coded co-ordinates, so it can look differently on your display depending upon your display resolution.
+Please change x1, y1, x2, y2 matrix accordingly (where (x1,y1) and (x2,y2) are coordinates of blocks) to make it look correct on your display

 ![alt tag](https://github.com/pallavmahamana/2048_BGI/blob/master/Screenshots/2048.png)